777Tim777/TaskTracker/README.md

 # 🗂️ Task Tracker

-A simple, browser-based task tracking application built with React and Tailwind CSS.
+A simple, browser-based task tracking application inspired by JIRA-style workflows, built with React and Tailwind CSS.
-The app allows users to create, edit, delete, and organize tasks by status, with data persisted locally in the browser.
+The app allows users to manage tasks through a backlog and active board, assign tasks to team members, and safely manage task deletion — with all data persisted locally in the browser.

 🔗 **Live Demo:**
 https://777tim777.github.io/TaskTracker/